K0F/www_upkeep/content.md

 ~
-#Welcome to kof.uno
+#Welcome to pesek.me

 ![img](https://i.imgur.com/i2kUhgC.png)

-DIY site on DYI server

-~
-#Internet is not just port 80!
+If there is any unit in informational society it is not _bit_, but *person*.

+My name is Kryštof Pešek, please welcome.